RedLeader962/RedLeader962.github.io/_posts/2019-11-01-distill-a-reflexion-on-design-and-implementation.md

 subject, but the implementation details were more often than not very different.
 To the point where I had to ask myself if I was missing the bigger picture.
-Was I looking at esthetical choices with no implication, at personal touch taken likely or **was I looking at well considered, deliberate, impactful design & architectural decision**?
+Was I looking at esthetical choices with no implication, at personal touch taken lightly or **was I looking at well considered, deliberate, impactful design & architectural decision**?

 While going down that rabbit hole, the path became even blurrier when I